 The Puma Roma isn't the most flexible sneaker out there.
 The midfoot is a little stiff to ensure a supportive arch construction.
 The faux-leather upper is also pretty inflexible, which accounts for the frequent user mentions of creasing and cracking.
 Overall, the shoe just isn't super bendable, but users didn't feel so strongly about it, either way.

 The Puma doesn't belong to the stability category but does deliver a supportive ride for wearers.
 The upper fits snugly, though, perhaps a little too snugly.
 The outsole provides good traction to keep users upright.
-Overall, the Roma provides an average amount of stability that's suitable for most non-overpronating users.
+Overall, Roma provides an average amount of stability that's suitable for most non-overpronating users.

 There's no listed drop height for the Puma Roma, although we'd venture a guess and say it's about average.
-Reviewers found the geometry perfect for walking or standing all-day and had no issues with the height different from heel to toe.
+Reviewers found the geometry perfect for walking or standing all day and had no issues with the height different from heel to toe.